imodpasteur/ShareLoc.XYZ/docs/how-to-upload-slides.md

 -----
 ## Enter the information

-Once you drop and drag all the files, enter the related information
+Once you drop and drag all the files, enter other detailed information including:

     * Dataset name (mandatory)
     * Description (mandatory)